rahulgovind/pysph/examples/cpy/README.rst

   unique_ary = unique_ary[:unique_count]

-The following points highlight some important details and quirks about using scans in cpy
+The following points highlight some important details and quirks about using scans in cpy:

-1) The scan call does not return anything.
+1. The scan call does not return anything.
 All output must be handled manually.
    Usually this involves writing the results available in ``output_expr`` (``prev_item``, ``item`` and ``last_item``) to an array.
-2) If no input function is provided, ``input[i]`` is assumed to be the default input.
+2. If no input function is provided, ``input[i]`` is assumed to be the default input.
 This array must be provided through the ``input`` keyword argument when the scan is called.
-3) PyOpenCL specific.
+3. PyOpenCL specific.
 If a segmented scan is used, unlike PyOpenCL where the ``across_seg_boundary`` is used to handle the segment logic in the scan expression, in cpy the logic is handled automatically.
 More specifically, using ``a + b`` as the scan expression in cpy is equivalent to using